-PSYC 312 (6 credits) Sr. Psyc (6 credits) Basic Requirement (6 credits) Open Option (12 credits)
+PSYC 312 (6 credits) Sr. Psyc (6 credits) Open Option (18 credits)

 See page 26 for the Core Program Requirements that must be completed in the course of the four-year degree.

 Credits below = U of C credits.
 Red Deer College credits may differ from U of C credits.
 Check the Alberta Transfer Guide for transfer credit information.